AlexiaDelorme/project-exoplanets/README.md

 ## Features

 ### Current Features
-###### Feature 1 - Navigation bar with "Reset Filters" button
-- The navigation bar contains (from left to right):
-    * The name of the website that when clicks redirect to the data dashboard.
-    * Each navigation item in the nav menu returns to a specific section in the data dashboard.
-    * The "Reset Filters' button enables the user to reset filters for the entire dashboard as well as setting back to the default parametres for the modal form.
-- The navigation bar is fixed to the top which enables the user to access any section of the dashboard without scrolling up or down.This is very useful as the dashboard is quite long especially if the user is checking at data on a particular planet in the table and working on a large sample.

-###### Feature 2 - Home page and modal form
+###### Feature 1 - Home page and modal form
 - On the home page, when the button "Start Here" is clicked, a modal form window popped up.
 - The modal form enables the user to refine its sample by adding filters on various criteria (regarding the detection of the planet).
 - The modal form also enables the user to select if he/she wants to display the data table (gathering individual information on the planets), the type of data to plot (cumulative or non-cumulative), what correlations graph to display.
 - The "Reset Filters" button on modal form achieves the same goal as the one on the navigation bar (they share the same class).
 It enables the user to reset filters directly when the modal form is opened.
 It prevents the user from having to exit the modal form, clicks the reset button, and then reopens the form.
 - The "Save & Close' button on modal form enables the user to exit the modal and be directly redirected to the dashboard section.

+###### Feature 2 - Navigation bar with "Reset Filters" button
+- The navigation bar contains (from left to right):
+    * The name of the website that when clicks redirect to the data dashboard.
+    * Each navigation item in the nav menu returns to a specific section in the data dashboard.
+    * The "Reset Filters' button enables the user to reset filters for the entire dashboard as well as setting back to the default parametres for the modal form.
+    * The "Restart Here" button enables the user to re-open the modal form when the user has scrolled down and the home page is no longer on screen.
+This prevents the user from having to click "home", or from scrolling back up to the home section to reopen the modal form.
+- The navigation bar is fixed to the top which enables the user to access any section of the dashboard without scrolling up or down.
+This is very useful especially if the user is working on a large sample and checking at particular data in the table.

 ###### Feature 3 - Introduction box
 - The introduction jumbotron box provides the user with information regarding exoplanets and definition.
-- The user can click the "Learn More" button and to read more information on the NASA website.
+- The user can click the "Learn More" button to read more information on the NASA website.
 - The user is also provided with the link of my data source "NASA Exoplanet Archive" to investigate further on available data.

 ###### Feature 4 - Stat on the sample
-- The user is provided with general figures on the sample in an aggregated format which enables him to understand the scope of its sample.
+- The user is provided with general figures on the sample in an aggregated format which enables him/her to understand the scope of its sample.
 - Here is a list of what information are given:
     * the total number of planets in the sample,
     * the average stellar age, (TO BE FIXED),